This monster truck cake is the perfect choice for your

 I have this offset spatula and I am shocked by how often I use it.
 It’s honestly the only way to frost a cake easily without losing your mind!

-How to make a DIY Monster Truck Birthday Cake
+How to make a Monster Truck Cake

 Time needed: 45 minutes.